 If you can believe it, we are now far enough into the latter portion of the breeding season that a few early migratory species are on the move.
 This means, we need to start adjusting how we code the early movers on Atlas checklists.
 Higher level codes, especially those falling into the confirmed breeding status category still apply, but things like S, H, and P should be left off for these species.

-The Atlas Breeding Guidelines charts indicates what species typically begin moving south first, but we’ve also compiled a short-list of birds that may be dispersing away from breeding areas by late July (or now!)…
+The Atlas Breeding Guidelines charts indicates what species typically begin moving south first, but we’ve also compiled a short-list of birds that may now be dispersing away from breeding areas…

 Birds of Prey: Osprey – Turkey Vulture – American Kestrel